jtamames/SqueezeMdb/README.md

 chown www-data:www-data /var/www/html/SqueezeMdb/application/logs
 chmod 770 /var/www/html/SqueezeMdb/application/logs # Logs will be stored in that folder.

-# Creating databases for your SqueezeMeta projects.
+# Creating databases for your SqueezeMeta projects
 1. Once installed the interface should be accesible at http://localhost/SqueezeMdb/index.php/Login
 2. Login as the default admin user
    User: squeezem@squeezem.com